borisdev/cpal-llm-chain-demo/README.md

-# LLM CPAL chain for project planning as code
+# CPAL LLM chain demo: project planning as code

 The CPAL chain is my code contribution to Langchain.